violetasdev/violetasdev/README.md

     with experience in novel data collection technologies and processing techniques for spatial, geoscience and microservices applications.

-    PhD in Geoinformatics student, creating tools to analyze human behaviour using Skeleton Spatio-temporal data.
+    I am an applied researcher in Geoinformatics student, creating tools to analyze human behaviour using Skeleton Spatio-temporal data.
     With this research, we aim to understand how we interact to improve the services we use, the places we explore, and the artificial agents we create.